You feel trapped in a dark place where life is a struggle and getting through the day is a challenge.

 What do my clients say?

-While Reiki is still misunderstood, the scientific research results are helpful for validation, but it is the personal feedback from my clients that is truly meaningful.
+While Reiki is still misunderstood by some, the scientific research results are helpful for validation.
+But for me, it is the personal feedback from my clients that is truly meaningful.

 My clients tend to come to Reiki when they are working with their doctor or mental health professional and they want to include a complementary therapy that takes a holistic approach to their mental and physical wellbeing.
 They often arrive for their Reiki treatment feeling low and under a ‘black cloud’ and leave feeling lighter, with a sense of peace and better able to cope with their day-to-day challenges.
-Over time, many of my clients report a much-improved mood and renewed sense of hope.
+Over time, many of my clients report a much-improved mood and the ability to look towards the future with a renewed sense of hope.
 It is a great honour to witness my clients shake off their dark, heavy overcoat of depression and watch them blossom as they re-discover happiness and peace.

-“When my Mum passed away, the grief seemed to get worse and my doctor diagnosed me with depression.
-I took anti-depressants and took part in CBT and while the low mood wasn’t so bad, I didn’t feel much of anything.
+“When my Mum passed away, the grief progressed to depression and my doctor prescribed anti-depressants and CBT, While the low mood wasn’t so bad, I didn’t feel much of anything.
 I was stuck in this place of grey nothingness.
 I knew I couldn’t stay like this forever so I turned to Reiki and it has transformed my life.
 Reiki helped me to see that I was still carrying the pain of my parents’ death with me and through regular treatments, I was able to release the energy of the grief and emotional trauma.
 Reiki helped me to see the beauty and colour in the world again, and find joy in the little things.
 Reiki also helped me to look to the future, excited about the possibilities of what was to come, and that’s when I decided to train as a Reiki practitioner myself.
 Reiki was my light at the end of a very long, dark tunnel and will forever be grateful that it came into my life when I needed it most.”

 Emma Hackett – Reiki Master Practitioner